-The current GU classification is a holding category, allowing single-family residences on five acre lots with a minimum width and depth of 300 feet.
-The minimum house size in GU is 750 square feet.
+The current RU-1-9 classification permits single family residential development on lots of 6,600 square feet (minimum) with a minimum width of 66 feet and depth of 100 feet.
+The minimum house size is 900 square feet.

 The proposed RU-1-11 classification permits single family residences on minimum 7,500 square foot lots, with a minimum width and depth of 75 feet.
 The minimum house size is 1,100 square feet.
-RU-1-11 does not permit horses, barns or horticulture.